SELECTION OF QUESTIONS AND ANSWERS

 When I first practiced San Zhan I did not know how to use its patterns for combat.
 If an opponent gave me a kick, attempted to fell me to the ground, or gripped my arm, I did not know how to defend against these attacks.
 I believe many Wuzuquan practitioners today are in a similar situation.

 Like many Wuzuquan practitioners, I thought that San Zhan was just for developing internal force, although at the time I practiced it for two years I had no internal force.
-But now I realize that San Zhan itself is complete, and its pattern can counter any attacks, regardless of whatever they are strikes, kicks, felling or gripping!
+But now I realize that San Zhan itself is complete, and its patterns can counter any attacks, regardless of whatever they are strikes, kicks, felling or gripping!

 Except, perhaps, if a Wuzuquan practitioner is already being pinned down by a heavy-weight.
 But a Wuzuquan practitioner would not allow this to happen.
 He has enough counters against any opponents trying to fell him before pinning him down.